 The Chief Financial Officer is responsible for the overall strategic financial management of a company, starting from financial planning to managing risks, record-keeping, and financial reporting to all stakeholders.
 In some areas, analysis is also done by a CFO because of which the title changes back to Chief Financial & Operating Officer (CFOO).

-In the United, Kingdom CFO is also called Finance Director (FD).
+In the UK CFO is also called Finance Director (FD).
 CFO/ FD directly report to the CEO of a company.
 CFO acts as a critical element in the proper functioning of the finance unit as the position looks after one of the most vital cause for a business to exist- to make money and profit.

 In a typical startup or small business, the hierarchy works as follows: